An Extension of the Permutation Group Enumeration Technique (Collapse of the Polynomial Hierarchy: $\mathbf{NP = P}$): The Mapping: Graph Theoretic Generators

-From the 1-1 equivalence of the permutations and the perfect matchings, the isomorphism of the two group, viz., $S_n$ and the group of perfect matchings in $K_{n,n}$ is obvious.
-What is not obvious is an inherent mechanism in $K_{n,n}$ responsible for the multiplication of the permutations associated with the perfect matchings, and the representation of exponentially many perfect matchings by $O(n^2)$ edges.
-We capture this inherent mechanism in $K_{n,n}$ leading to a model of the permutation multiplication, which is succinctly described by the following Theorem \cite{aslam-2008}. \\Let $E(\beta)$ denote a perfect matching in a bipartite graph $BG'$ realizing a permutation $\beta \in S_n$. \begin{theorem} Let $\pi \in S_n$ be realized as a perfect matching $E(\pi)$ in a bipartite graph $BG'$ on $2n$ nodes.
-Then for any transposition, $\psi \in S_n$, the product $\pi\psi$ is also realized by $BG'$ iff $BG'$ contains a cycle of length 4 such that the two alternate edges in the cycle are covered by $E(\pi)$ and the other two by $E(\pi\psi)$. \end{theorem} It is this model that leads to a graph theoretic analog of the generating set $K$ of $S_n$.
-The following figures illustrate permutation multiplication by a transposition (2, 3) in a bipartite graph $BG' = (V, W , ~V \times W)$ on 10 nodes.
-For clarity, only those edges in $K_{5,5}$ that participate in this multiplication are shown in $BG'$.
+Let $BG'$ be a bipartite subgraph of $K_{n,n}$ on $2n$ nodes, and let $E(\pi)$ denote a perfect matching in $BG'$ realizing a permutation $\pi \in S_n$. \begin{theorem} Let $\pi \in S_n$ be realized as a perfect matching $E(\pi)$ in $BG'$.
+Then for any transposition, $\psi \in S_n$, the product $\pi\psi$ is also realized by $BG'$ iff $BG'$ contains a cycle of length 4 such that the two alternate edges in the cycle are covered by $E(\pi)$ and the other two by $E(\pi\psi)$. \end{theorem} (The proof is in Appendix \ref{ap:multBasic1})